When should I complete an expense report?

 What is Expense Assistant?

 Expense Assistant is an automated expense report feature that was created by Concur.
-When the feature is turned on, it begin to build an expense report from available, eligible expenses automatically as the expense is loaded into the system.
+When the feature is turned on, it begins to build an expense report from available, eligible expenses automatically as the expense is loaded into the system.
 It does this by adding the expenses to an open Expense Report that may be created by the user or auto-created by Expense Assistant.

-Any line items that have not been reviewed will be bolded, so that the user knows they were automated and to review them.
+Any line items that have not been reviewed will be bolded so that the user knows they were automated and to review them.
 The user will also get a weekly summary email of automated transactions on an open Expense Report.
 To stop receiving the weekly summary emails the user must either disable the feature or submit the Expense Report.

 Expense Assistant will not submit an expense report.
 You must still, as always, review and submit the report to your manager for approval.
 It is best practice to submit only one Expense Report per trip or to consolidate business entertainment expenses onto one report per month whenever possible.